Free talk puts the spotlight on life during the First World War

 The free Bridge Wardens’ Lecture will take place on Thursday, 15th November.
 Refreshments will be offered from 6.30pm, with the lecture starting promptly at 7pm.

-This event will take place in St Andrew’s House at Rochester Cathderal, which is currently undergoing restoration work prior to housing the Trust’s expanding workforce.
+This event will take place in St Andrew’s House at Rochester Cathedral, which the Trust recently refurbished to house its workforce.

 While the talk is free, places must be booked; contact Sue O’Reilly at firstname.lastname@example.org or call her on 01892 513033.